Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Access to the marsh is easy via a rambling boardwalk and local trails.
 For bird-lovers with an expansive appetite, the marsh and the city of Rutland offer a convenient southern entryway to the Lake Champlain Birding Trail.
 That destination offers 88 birding sites along both sides of Lake Champlain in the lovely Champlain Valley.

 You can reach the West Rutland Marsh from James M. Jeffords Station (RUD), by heading north on Evelyn Street a short distance to US 4-Business (West Street).
 Turn left and follow the road about three miles to West Rutland.
 Veer right onto Pleasant Street for slightly less than a mile, then take a left on Crescent Street.
 Go a quarter-mile, then turn right on Marble Street.
 Continue one mile to the entrance of the marsh.
 Marble Valley Regional Transit provides bus service between Rutland and West Rutland making it possible to walk from West Rutland to the marsh (about a mile).
-Don’t forget to use the New York By Rail 15% Amtrak discount!
+Don’t forget to use the See New York & Save 15% Discount!

 Onondaga Lake in Syracuse is a magnet for bald eagles in the winter.
 Amtrak’s Empire corridor between Syracuse and Rochester offers a view of the southern end of the lake, where eagles congregate in the winter.